What Is Safety Performance Monitoring and Measurement

 In addition to having mandatory safety issues to report, you should indicate examples of voluntary issues to report.
 Voluntary issues are issues that are not necessarily critical for measuring safety performance but can provide very useful data for:

-• Establishing trends;
+- Establishing trends;

-• Identifying weaknesses in your SMS;
+- Identifying weaknesses in your SMS;

-• Identifying needs for further risk controls;
+- Identifying needs for further risk controls;

-• Identifying risk controls that are performing well; and
+- Identifying risk controls that are performing well; and

-• Globally helping you understand your SMS performance better.
+- Globally helping you understand your SMS performance better.

 In simple terms, having a strong reporting culture for reporting voluntary issues gives your SMS performance context.
-Strong reporting cultures employ effective hazard identification training to educate employees as to what is a hazard so they can become more engaged in identifying operational hazards and associated risks.
+Strong reporting cultures employ effective hazard identification training to educate employees as to what a hazard is so they can become more engaged in identifying operational hazards and associated risks.

 Employees must also be familiar with risk controls so they know how controls keep the "system" safe to mitigate risk to as low as reasonably practical.